Randy D. Dunn: Early life and career

 Dunn was born on November 18, 1982, in Kansas City, Missouri, to Randy Dunn and Janice Dunn.
 His mother, Janice Dunn, is a former Democratic Committeewoman for the 18th Ward in Jackson County, Missouri.
 Dunn is the youngest of four brothers and is a distant relative of Oscar Dunn, the former Lt.
 Governor of Louisiana and the first African American elected to statewide office in the Country.

 Dunn graduated from Raytown South High School where he actively participated in track and served on the student council.
 In 2021, Dunn was honored with induction into the Raytown Alumni Hall of Fame.
 He earned his bachelor of arts and master of public administration degrees from the University of Missouri Kansas City where he was also a United States Department of Housing and Urban Development Fellow and attended law school.
 In 2021 Dunn received a professional certificate in Citizen Politics in America from Harvard.
+In 2025, Dunn began work on his doctorate in public administration from West Chester University.

 Throughout his life, Dunn has been actively engaged in the community.
 He serves on various boards, holding positions such as Chair of the Nu World Contemporary Danse Theatre, as well as being a member of the Kansas City Regional Transit Authority and Executive Board member of Freedom, Inc. Dunn is also a member of Alpha Phi Alpha fraternity and previously served as President of the Omicron Xi Lambda chapter.